-This Sunday we began our new 10 week worship series, “The Glory of a Resurrected Church.”
-According to extensive international research by Natural Church Development (1000 churches in six continents over a 10 year period), healthy growing churches have a higher love quotient on average than stagnant or declining churches.
-That research tells us that when the quality of loving relationships is high in a church there is no longer a need to focus on quantitative growth (increased attendance).
-No scientific methodology can actually measure love itself, but we can measure the practical expressions of love.
+We continued our worship series, “The Glory of a Resurrected Church.”
 Galatians 5:22-23 is one of the classical biblical texts on the essence of love.
 These fruits of the Spirit are different expressions of the essential nature of the Spirit.
 The fruit of the Spirit is love: but is expressed through 8 qualities - joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-There is but one fruit, love, whose conceptual richness can be expressed through these eight qualities.
-Such an understanding lends itself well to the all-encompassing nature of divine love as described in Scripture.
 What is your love quotient?
 Come and explore the development of the fruit of love in your life!

 Sermon Theme: “The Fruit of Patience: Enduring Love”

 Scripture: James 5:7-12

 Overview: The fruit of the Spirit is Love: and expressed through patience.
 Patience must not be confused with fatalism.
 Rather, it is a perseverance that combines determination with mercy.
 If patience is a current weakness, you tend to expect results too quickly, which negatively affects both your relationship with yourself and with others.
 You will mature in love as you learn to give yourself and others time to grow naturally, including making mistakes and learning from them.